 I love Dr. John MacArthur.
 Much of my spiritual and pastoral growth can be attributed directly to him as the human instrument.
 When I packed my Ford Probe and moved to Los Angeles in 1997 for seminary it was because I wanted to be a student fully trained with him as the teacher.
 There is no one else I would rather listen to preach.
 And thanks to Phil Johnson and other editors his body of published material is without modern day equal.
 He is one of God’s strongest and clearest messengers and I sit up straight when he speaks.

 More than likely, most of the people who read this blog know and love Dr. MacArthur as well.
 So it’s no new revelation to say he’s the preacher who never met a passage that wasn’t his favorite.
 Each week, every next verse he unleashes is the most “rich” one.
 I really do admire his endless positivity, especially in light of everything I imagine he’s seen and heard.
 His sanguine perspective also spills over into a proclivity for hyping whatever he’s thinking/talking about in the now.
-I’m amazed how excited he is, or at least sounds, about anything he’s announcing.1 It’s more than admirable, it’s endearing.
+I’m amazed how excited he is, or at least sounds, about anything he’s announcing.
+For instance, though he’s greeted new visitors thousands of times I’ve never heard his welcome sound stale, rote, or disinterested.
+It’s more than admirable, it’s endearing.

 That said, I don’t always believe everything he says.
-Sometimes sweet things are too good to be true and you get to a point where you can’t handle any more honey.
+Sometimes sweet things are too good to be true and you get to a point where you can’t handle any more honey (Proverbs 27:7).

 For the record, I don’t have a problem with Christian colleges, or The Master’s College in particular.
 Just the opposite is true.
 For the last seven years I’ve promoted, organized, and driven students thousands of miles for Preview Weekends at TMC.
 Some of my favorite people are TMC students or graduates and I wish I could have gone there myself.
 Furthermore, I attended three different Christian colleges before finally graduating from one of them.